rmorabia/radhika.dev/src/posts/how-i-learned-to-code.md

 However, those facts don’t stop me from having certain privileges that made learning to code and getting my first job trivially easy compared to some folks. **How did I get my first dev job within 7 months of learning to code?**

 ## The Beginning
 I was born in 1997.
 This meant I was using a computer by the time I was 3, in 2000.
 We had computer literacy courses as early as my preschool.
 This mostly meant playing games, but still.
-I grew up around computers, and we had dial-up internet basically as long as we had internet.
+I grew up around computers, and we had dial-up internet basically as long as we had a computer.
 Yes, I used the Netscape browser.

 Like a lot of kids, my sister and I played a lot of [Neopets](http://www.neopets.com/userlookup.phtml?user=radhika13101).
 I learned to touch type by the time I was 7.
 This isn’t that unusual for kids of my generation.